 What travel experiences are you looking forward to next?

-I’m now looking forward to experiencing the festivities and exploring Alpine Europe in 2017.
+I’m looking forward to another trip to Alpine Europe.
 The breathtaking Alpine landscape is my favorite place in the world.
-And of course, I can’t wait to celebrate Oktoberfest again—I might even wear my dirndl this time!
+And of course, I can’t wait to celebrate Oktoberfest again—I might even wear my dirndl next time!

-Have you ever celebrated Oktoberfest?
+Have you ever celebrated Oktoberfest in Munich?
 Tell us about the experience in the comments below!